Esri/esri-leaflet-doc/src/pages/api-reference/layers/feature-layer.md

 `L.esri.FeatureLayer` divides the current map extent into a grid of individual cells and uses them to fire queries to fetch nearby features.
 This technique is comparable to [MODE_ONDEMAND](https://developers.arcgis.com/javascript/3/jshelp/best_practices_feature_layers.html) in the ArcGIS API for JavaScript.

+When adding a layer to the map using `L.esri.FeatureLayer`, the features will use the default Leaflet symbology.
+If you want the layer to use the symbology defined in the Map or Feature Service, you need to use the [Esri Leaflet Renderers](https://github.com/Esri/esri-leaflet-renderers) plugin.
+There are [limitations](https://github.com/Esri/esri-leaflet-renderers#limitations) for this plugin, so please consider those.

 ### Constructor

 <table>